AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why Is Car Insurance for Teens So Expensive?

-There’s a simple reason why car insurance for teens is so expensive: They have the highest rates of motor vehicle deaths and crashes of all types.
+Car insurance for teens is so expensive because unfortunately, they have the highest rates of motor vehicle deaths and crashes among all age groups.

 How Much Coverage Your Teen Driver Needs

-You always need to meet the minimum coverage requirements, which vary by state — but they’re insufficient for your teen driver, no matter where you live.
-When it comes to your teen’s auto insurance coverage, the more, the better.
-We recommend full coverage, which includes the following.
+You always need to meet the minimum coverage requirements, which vary by state — but minimum limits often do not provide adequate coverage if you are in an accident.
+When it comes to your teen’s auto insurance coverage, we recommend full coverage, which includes the following.

 • Bodily injury liability coverage: Bodily injury liability covers any medical costs your child causes to another car’s driver and passengers.
 Buy as much as you can afford, up to $500,000 when combined with property damage liability.